IronCoderXYZ/react-native-splash-screen/README.md

 * `drawable-xxhdpi`
 * `drawable-xxxhdpi`

-To modify the status bar color, you can add a color called primary_dark in color.xml
+To modify the status bar color, you can add a color called primary_dark in colors.xml

 ```
 <?xml version="1.0" encoding="utf-8"?>